 The phosphorylated cyclin-dependent kinase 2 (CDK2) regulates cell cycle through the G1 to S phase transition and its deregulation has been implicated in numerous types of cancer.
 In addition to thermodynamic contributions, kinetic effects are now increasingly considered as important factor in designing efficient inhibitors for targeting CDK2.

-We apply classical and accelerated molecular dynamics, coarse-grained Brownian dynamics, and energy and entropy calculations to study protein communication and function regulation, in addition to studying how protonation states affect protein dynamics.
-We collaborate with the Mueller group in which we apply NMR to study protein dynamics, ligand protonation states and mechanisms of chemical catalysis.
+We apply classical and accelerated molecular dynamics, coarse-grained Brownian dynamics, and energy and entropy calculations to study protein communication and function regulation, protonation states and water effects in enzyme function.
+We collaborate with experimental groups, for examples, our collaborators apply NMR to study protein dynamics, ligand protonation states and mechanisms of chemical catalysis in Tryptophan Synthase.